LosFuzzys/LosTemplates/README.md

 Multiple alternatives, fast actions.
 Kubernetes cluster down?
 Cloud rate limits?
 Quickly ssh into a VPS and run `make deploy-docker`.
 Problems?
 Run `make HOST=0.0.0.0`.
-Your infrastructure team will have an easier time.
+Your infrastructure team will have an easier time fixing Kubernetes.

 Powered by [LosFuzzys](https://losfuzzys.net).